sayyyyyy/knowledge_library/Readme.md

 - Changes to google chrome extensions
 - Use voice input when searching
 - Don't get any more notifications without clicking the notification a few times
+- E-mail will be treated as junk e-mail, so I want to avoid it

 ## DATABASE
 - User table
     - id    : this is user id